datum-cloud/awesome-alt-clouds/README.md

 - [Surfer AI](https://surferseo.com/ai/) - Uses AI to generate SEO-optimized content and blog articles with built-in search analysis tools.
 - [Val Town](https://www.val.town/) - Write and run TypeScript/JavaScript in the cloud with social features.
 - [v0](https://v0.app/) - AI-powered UI generation from text prompts to React code.
+- [Weavy](https://www.weavy.ai/) - Node-based AI platform for creative workflows with access to all major AI image/video models.
 - [Windsurf](https://windsurf.com/) - An AI powered coding engine and IDE that is an alternative to GitHub Copilot.
 Formerly Codeium.

 ## Developer Happiness Clouds